KaiShunOleander/ansible-ksw-02/README.md

   Roles
   ------
 - control        : install optional tools for the control host
 - baseline       : installs and configures packages common for all Servers
 - mysql          : installs and configures mysql and the database as storage provider for opensim
 - opensim        : install opensimulator from github and configures the opensimulator ini files
+- robust         : sets up the storage privider for opensim
+- asset_services : configures teh asset service
+- grid_services  : configures all grid services
+- opensimulator  : configures the opensimulator

 Playbook tags
 ----------------
+- packages     : upgrade / install needed packages
+- configure    : configure all installed packages and opensim
+- authorize    : only configure access authorizations
+- authenticate : only configure user account credentials

+- simulator          : configure the simulators
+- database_service   : configure the storage provider for openSim
+- grid_services      : configure the grid services
+- grid_login_service : configure login services for the grid
+- asset_service      : configure the asset service

 Playbooks
 ----------
 - site.yml      : runs the complete installation
 - control.yml   : configures the control system
 - storage.yml   : configures the storage providers
+- opensim.yml   : configures all servers with the common settings and software
-- opensim.yml : configures group specefic opensimulator services
+- asset.yml     : configures robust with the asset services
-- grid.yml    : configures opensimulator host specific services
+- grid.yml      : configures robust with the grid services

-playbooks/
+- simulator.yml : configures the simulators with the opensim services

+-playbooks/
  -  stack_status.yml  : shows service status of all services in the opensim stack
  -  stack_restart.yml : executes a controlled restart of the opensim stack

 License
 -------